polyformproject/license-development/template.erb.md

 ## Acceptance

-In order to get this license for the software, you have to agree to all its terms.
+In order to get free licenses for the software under these terms, you have to agree to all of these terms.

 <%# Headline Permission Provisions %>